ayush51/tutorial/tutorial.md

 a magic marker.
 By default, the drawings are temporary (they will fade out) and the color of the drawing tool is set to yellow.
 Of course, if you would prefer to have something different, both of these parameters can be changed, or you can turn the drawing function off entirely.

 In our example website we adapted the code so that the drawing mode would be permanent, and that the color of the drawings would be a vibrant green:
-The green drawings underscoring the button are clearly visable to the leader of the session:
+The green drawings underscoring the button are clearly visible to the leader of the session:

 ![changed drawing color](https://raw.github.com/surfly/tutorial/master/screens/drawing.png)